 When I first wrote about homeschool history resources for the study of Ancient Egypt - I had it all on one page.
 One very, very, long page.
 So, to help you out, I have divided it all up into categories.
-This is the Overview Page and this page gives a broad idea on how to build up your own resources and ideas to create your own study of the Ancients.
-It also links to my homeschool history pages on Ancient Egypt; History Curriculum Ideas, History projects, living books, unit studies and fun things to make and do!
+This is the Overview Page and this page gives a broad idea on how to build up your own homeschool history resources and ideas to create your own study of the Ancients.
+It also links to my homeschool history pages on Ancient Egypt; History Curriculum Ideas, History hands on project ideas, living books, unit studies and fun things to make and do!

 We have always loved studying this exciting historical time period and I have added an overview of how you can create your own unit study or homeschool history Curriculum on Ancient Egypt.
 Check out the resources below.
 We have used most of these resources ourselves.

 Since we are beginning with the 'beginning', our primary resource will be the Bible.
 You can read portions of Scripture alongside your study - Some Homeschool History Curriculum which would help you do this include Mystery of History, Heart of Wisdom Unit Studies, Tapestry of Grace Curriculum and others.

 As you begin reading Genesis, you may decide to delve into a fuller study of Genesis, using either Genesis Finding Our Roots, by Ruth Beechick.
 She writes, " Our society desperately needs to find Genesis again.
 Studying this book wll help with that need.
 If you lead your family or class through these studies, you will give them a solid foundation for all subsequent learning, the basis for clear thinking, the true principles against which all important issues in life should be judged.
 The cure for fuzzy thinking is knowledge of the Genesis principles." (in the Preface, p5) This book uses the resources, Adam and His Kin and The Genesis Record.

 Another foundational study of Genesis can be found in It all begins with Genesis.